mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The first day that I installed my Mellanox NIC on my Windows desktop, everything worked fine.

-After about 24 hours of use, my desktop's Ethernet connection suddenly began disconnecting and reconnecting every few seconds.
+After about 24 hours, my desktop's Ethernet connection suddenly began disconnecting and reconnecting every few seconds.
 I rebooted, and the problem went away.

 A day later, the problem came back.
-I tried instead skipping the patch panel and connecting the cable from my desktop directly to the switch.
+I tried connecting the cable from my desktop directly to the switch, skipping the patch panel.
 That fixed the issue, which narrowed the problem to either the patch cable or the patch panel key.

 Finally, I spotted it: my patch cables were SFP+ single mode, whereas my long fiber cables were SFP+ multimode.
 I didn't even know there was a difference in fiber cables, but apparently there is, and they don't get along.